shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.3.11 =
+* DHL Paket: Ensure "address 2" is never empty

+= 1.3.10 =
+* DHL Parcel: Updated feedback information to be multilingual
+* DHL Parcel: Shipping methods can be sorted by default, price or custom order
+* DHL Parcel: Added a setting to automatically create return labels
+* DHL Parcel: Added a setting to automatically add order numbers as reference
+* DHL Parcel: Updated the API endpoint for label creation
+* DHL Parcel: Updated translations
+* DHL Parcel: Fixed close button not showing on certain websites

 = 1.3.9 =
 * DHL Paket: Add CN23/CP71 forms to returned shipping label
 * DHL Paket: Ensure receiver "streetNumber" is a numeric value